geopy/geopy/docs/index.rst

   backwards-incompatible way.

 - Behavior for invalid input and peculiar edge cases might be altered.
-  For example, :class:`geopy.point.Point` instances did coordinate values normalization, though it's not documented, and it was completely wrong for the latitudes outside the `[-90; 90]` range.
-So instead of using an incorrectly normalized value for latitude, an :class:`ValueError` exception is now thrown (#294).
+  For example, :class:`geopy.point.Point` instances previously did coordinate values normalization, though it's not documented, and it was completely wrong for the latitudes outside the `[-90; 90]` range.
+  So instead of using an incorrectly normalized value for latitude, a :class:`ValueError` exception is now thrown (#294).

 To make the upgrade less painful, please read the changelog before upgrading.